onintzezaballa/ComorbidityGenerativeModel/README.md

 * `Loglikelihood.R` computes the log-likelihood of a model

-## Data

-We use synthetic datasets generated with the proposed model.

 ## Evaluation

-We display in this repository an evaluation of the model to demonstrate that we are able to recover the original generative model, similar to the one performed on the paper.
-[Evaluation](/Evaluation) folder includes more details of the dataset generation, commands to execute the method, and results.
+We display in this repository the evaluation code of the model to demonstrate that we are able to recover the original generative model, similar to the one performed on the paper.
+[Evaluation](/Evaluation) folder includes more details of the [dataset generation](/GenerativeModel/generate_synthetic_datasets.R) and commands to execute the evaluation method.